RafaellaNovaes/Cybersec-notes/introduction-to-cybersecurity-ifsp-salto-campus/README.md

 * Discover how companies defend against attacks and implement protective measures
 * Explore information, resources, and opportunities to build a career in cybersecurity
 * Build a technical portfolio documenting your learning journey

+# Module Structure

+Module 1: Introduction to Cybersecurity
+Fundamental concepts and general context

+What is cybersecurity?
+Importance and impacts
+Career pathways

+Module 2: Analyzing Cyber Attacks
+Types of malware, attack techniques, and vulnerabilities

+Module 3: Protecting Data and Privacy
+Defense, encryption, and secure practices

+Module 4: Devices and Security Technologies
+Corporate defense architecture